 Adrenal fatigue has become synonymous with modern life.
 That’s because most of us live in a way that is so far removed from how we are naturally built to live.
 The daily stresses, both physical and mental, that we face are too much for our bodies to cope with.
 That’s why Adrenal Fatigue Syndrome (AFS) has become a very common condition, though one that is rarely diagnosed properly.
+Many people suffer from the various symptoms of this condition without knowing the root cause.
+Finding a healthcare practitioner well-versed in identifying the condition is thus important.
 In this article, we’ll be outlining the four stages of adrenal fatigue so you can get a better understanding of where you stand.

 Your adrenal glands are what produce your body’s main anti-stress hormone, cortisol.
 If they are overworked, as is what happens when you’re constantly stressed, they begin to dysregulate.
 At first, they increase their output of cortisol until they can no longer do so, and then their cortisol output drops.

 Symptoms of AFS include tiredness, weight gain, insomnia, anxiety, mild depression, an inability to handle stress, brain fog, lightheadedness, lowered immunity, low sex drive, PMS, infertility, hypoglycemia, sugar and salt cravings, heart palpitations, among others.
+Many people in our coaching program have these and other symptoms of adrenal fatigue.
 Depending on which of the four stages of adrenal fatigue you are in, the symptoms will vary in type and intensity.

 The different stressors that can lead to or worsen the progression of adrenal fatigue include such things as: